Khairatabad

-Khairatabad is a neigbourhood in Hyderabad, Telangana, India.
+Khairatabad is a neighbourhood in Hyderabad, Telangana, India.
 It is a mandal in the Secunderabad Revenue division of Hyderabad District.
 This is a Zone in the Greater Hyderabad Municipal Corporation.
 There are five circles in this zone namely Mehdipatnam (12), Karwan (13), Goshamahal (14), Khairatabad (17) and Jubilee Hills (18).
 There are four wards under this Khairatabad circle, they are Khairtabad (91), Somajiguda (97), Ameerpet (98) and Sanathnagar (100).